minyoungrho/MachineLearning/README.md

 1. (regression) to predict math scores of a child from the income of the parents
 2. (classficiation) to predict whether a patient tests positive with Covid-19 from blood pressure, lung capacity, and body temperature

-using a simple, simulated data set.
+using a simple, simulated synthetic data set.

 ## Programming + Libraries:
 I use [scikit-learn](https://scikit-learn.org/) library for Python programming language.